 Articles and Chapters in Edited Collections

-In press: 'Male Martyrs, Female Models?
+2016: 'Male Martyrs, Female Models?
 St Ursula and St Acacius as Leaders and Victims' in The Cult of St Ursula and the 11,000 Virgins ed.
-Jane Cartwright (University of Wales Press, forthcoming)
+Jane Cartwright (University of Wales Press)

 2014: 'Relics of Gender Identity: interpreting a reliquary of a follower of St Ursula', in Matter of Faith: an interdisciplinary study of relics and relic veneration in the medieval period ed.
 James Robinson and Lloyd de Beer with Anna Harnden (The British Museum Research Publication 195), pp.143-50.

 2011: 'Saint and Monster, Saint as Monster: exemplary encounters with the other', Studies in Church History 47, pp. 125-135.